 If the country of the exporter (or importer):

-a) Has FTAs in force with some Asian country:
+a) Has Agreements in force with some Asian country:

-procurement, trade in services...).
-But also need to know if other countries
+procurement, trade in services...) however, also need to know if other countries

-may have agreements in force with one of these countries.
+may have an agreements in force with one of these countries.

 b) Has no agreement in force with any Asian country:

-For example, an Argentinean company wishing to export to Singapore would be
+For example, an Argentinian company wishing to export to Singapore would be

 at a disadvantage with a Peruvian, Panamanian or Chinese company, as both Peru,

-Panama and China have a FTA / Trade Agreement in force with Singapore, and the Peruvian, Panamanian or Chinese company have all the advantages inherent to the FTA (although each FTA may vary in content).
-The Argentinean company should
+Panama, and China have a Trade Agreement in force with Singapore, and the Peruvian, Panamanian or Chinese company have all the advantages inherent to the FTA (although each Agreement may vary in content).
+The Argentinian company should

 consider this factor in its export strategy to the region.

-Organizations - China - India - Southeast Asia - ASEAN - East and South Asia - Central Asia - Free trade agreements
+Organizations, China - India - Southeast Asia - ASEAN -